NicletteTshiyombo/StudyPlanner-/StudyPlannerREADME.md

 Ensures data persistence between sessions
 ---
 ## Important Notes
-Task IDs must be unique.
+Task IDs must be unique
-Duplicate task IDs are not allowed.
+Duplicate task IDs are not allowed
-Invalid state transitions will display an error message.
-If tasks.txt does not exist, it will be created automatically.
+Invalid state transitions will display an error message If tasks.txt does not exist, it will be created automatically
 ---
 ## Testing